MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/well-architected-framework.md

 ## Reliability

 Everything has the potential to break.
 Data pipelines are no exception.
-So, great architectures are designed with availability and resiliency in mind.
-The key considerations are how quickly you can detect change, and how quickly you can resume operations.
+Great architectures are designed with availability and resiliency in mind.
+The key considerations are how quickly you can detect change and how quickly you can resume operations.

 Your data environment should consider resilient architectures, cross region redundancies, service level, service-level agreements (SLAs), and critical support.
 The existing environment should also include auditing, monitoring, and alerting by using integrated monitoring and a notification framework.